sblandford/wifi-xlation/README.md

 # WiFi-xlation
 ## Venue WiFi Audio Translation for mobile devices
 A simultaneous audio translation system for venues using local WiFi and the web browser of mobile devices based on Web RTC.
-The server is packaged in a [Docker](https://www.docker.com/) utilising the the [Janus WebRTC Server](https://github.com/meetecho/janus-gateway), [Nginx web server](https://www.nginx.com/) and the [Debian slim Docker image](https://hub.docker.com/_/debian).
+The server is packaged in a [Docker](https://www.docker.com/) utilising the the [Janus WebRTC Server](https://github.com/meetecho/janus-gateway), [Nginx web server](https://www.nginx.com/) and the [Ubuntu Kinetic](https://hub.docker.com/_/ubuntu).

 Any web browser can be used to send or receive the translation.
 The UI currently targets mobile devices to provide a simple, clear interface for language selection and reception.